Panorama de iniciativas seleccionadas de ALCSI

 In partnership with LUNGevity, we organized 43 lung cancer 5K walks nationwide during Lung Cancer Awareness Month in 2024, uniting communities, patients, and families across the U.S. in support of anyone affected by lung cancer.
+In 2025, ALCSI will be hosting nearly 60 walks across our chapters.

 Our student-led grassroots initiative increases awareness of and access to lung cancer screening.
 By creating a referral network, we empower people to not only get screened themselves but also encourage anyone they know who may be eligible—their “plus one”—to do the same.